 How does it work?

-We offer six 1-hour sessions either on the telephone, on Microsoft Teams or in person at the Heatons Centre.
-Your sessions will be with the same Counsellor and will be on the same day and same time each week.
+We offer short term talking therapy – six 1-hour sessions either on the telephone, on Microsoft Teams, in person at the Heatons Centre.
+We also offer Walk and Talk Therapy which provides a great way of having therapy in an outdoor setting and exercising at the same time.
+Your sessions will be with the same Counsellor, will be on the same day and same time each week.

 What do I pay?